 Once we have made a decision, we will inform you of the outcome in one of the following ways:

 - by post - a letter outlining the decision made and the reasons for that decision

 Our Councillors and Methven Community Board members are available if you would like to raise a concern or issue about a Council-related matter.

 Participating in our online surveys

-From time to time we invite the public to take part in online surveys on our website.
-Our online surveys are another way for you to have your say on a Council-related matter that may affect you.
+From time to time, we invite the public to take part in online surveys .
+Our surveys are another way for you to have your say on a Council-related matter that may affect you.

 Presenting a community deputation

 Deputations are another way for you to present your view, or a group of peoples' views, on a matter of business on Council or committee agendas.
 Deputations to Council will generally only be allowed if they relate to an item on the Council's meeting agenda.

 When you are given permission to speak about an issue, it is called a deputation.
 To allow enough time for questions from Councillors or Community Board members, we advise that you keep your presentation as brief as possible.